laravel/vapor-docs/1.0/resources/databases.md

 ## Database Proxies

-Optionally, you may add a proxy to your database so your applications can pool and share database connections.
-This can be very useful at large scale, as it reduces the chances of "too many connections" errors.
+Even though your serverless Laravel applications running on Vapor can handle extreme amounts of web traffic, traditional relational databases such as MySQL can become overwhelmed and crash due to connection limit restrictions.
+To solve this, you may use an RDS proxy to efficiently manage your database connections and allow many more connections than would typically be possible.

 The database proxy can be added via the Vapor UI or the `database:proxy` CLI command: